Nutrition Reality Check

 This article has been prepared by nutritionist and dietitian Joanna Shinewell.
 The key findings of this article, in regard to nutritional value, has been tested by Monash University.

-Vitamin C helps boost iron and zinc absorption from foods consumed.
-These minerals play a vital role in strengthening the immune system and increasing resistance to infection.
+Vitamin C helps boost iron and zinc absorption from other foods.
+One serve of pineapple gives more than 100% of the recommended daily intake of Vitamin C. These minerals play a vital role in strengthening the immune system and increasing resistance to infection.

-Bromelain is a proteolytic enzyme that aids the digestion process of breaking down proteins.
-Thus, helping with absorption of proteins into the body.
-Also eliciting anti-inflammatory effects it can reduce inflammation in the bowel for those individuals who suffer from irritable bowel syndrome or other digestive health issues.
+Bromelain is a proteolytic enzyme that helps the digestion of proteins.
+This helps the body absorb the proteins.
+Bromelain also has an anti-inflammatory effect, it can reduce inflammation in the bowel for those individuals who suffer from irritable bowel syndrome or other digestive health issues.

 Pineapples contain vitamin C, bromelain, polyphenols and water which all support healthy and protected skin.

-There is growing evidence that vitamin C and polyphenols can protect the skin from sun damage and help reduce skin damage and ageing caused by harmful free radicals.
+Vitamin C and polyphenols can protect the skin from sun damage and help reduce signs of ageing caused by harmful free radicals.
 Vitamin C helps keep the skin healthy, and youthful, through its essential role in collagen synthesis, the major protein that provides support and elasticity to the skin.

-Bromelain being an anti-inflammatory agent can help reduce inflammation caused by sun damage or general abrasion or damage to the skin.
+Bromelain can help reduce inflammation caused by sun damage or general abrasion or damage to the skin.
 Reducing the inflammation aids the healing process.

 Pineapple is a fatigue fighter, its energy boosting nutrients, vitamin C, manganese and sugars can claim back vitality.